A frequently overlooked technique in the game of soccer, a header is a fundamental skill in the sport that many players find difficult.

 This can work for attacking and defensive purposes.

-Any player taking responsibility for the header should shout to let their teammates know that they are attacking the ball.
-This prevents two teammates competing for the same ball.
-For example, if Tom is going up for a header, he would shout, “Tom’s / Tom’s ball / Tom’s up” etc.
+Any player taking responsibility for the header should shout to let their teammates know that they’re attacking the ball.
+This prevents two teammates from competing for the same ball.

 - Kick or throw the ball high in the air